tanush26/amazon/README.md

 ## Steps to execute the tests
 [https://www.toolsqa.com/git/git-clone/]
-clone the repository amazon into local drive and run in intellIJ editor using Firefox version 43 or Google Chrome 76.
+clone the repository amazon into local drive and run in intellIJ editor using Firefox version 43 or Google Chrome version 76.

 ## to run code through terminal
 Open cmd and traverse to the root folder of your maven project.
 Paste and execute the copied command and your project will run successfully.